laurakond/artly-api/README.md

 - At this stage of the development, the profile model caters to the seller as an artist who is interested in selling their own art.

   - the user is able to customise their profile by providing their styles, techniques, collaborations, influences and portfolio urls.
-    -A more detailed overview of the profile model/feature is given in the Front end [Artly repository](https://github.com/laurakond/artly?tab=readme-ov-file#features).
+    - A more detailed overview of the profile model/feature is given in the Front end [Artly repository](https://github.com/laurakond/artly?tab=readme-ov-file#features).

 **Profiles model**